Sengsathit/ANDROID_countries/README.md

 ### What is this repository for? ###

-Having fun on Android development by usin the following stack :<br/>
+Having fun on Android development by using the following stack :<br/>

 * Kotlin<br/>
 * MVVM architecture